0xSolanaceae/proXXy/README.md

 python3 proXXy.py
 ```

-The program will output four files in the `/output` directory with the proxy lists:
+The program will modify four files in the `output/` directory with your proxies:

 - `HTTP.txt`
 - `HTTPS.txt`
 - `SOCKS4.txt`
 - `SOCKS5.txt`

-along with an error output file titled `error.log` denoting the sources that were unable to be accessed.
+ with a logfile (`error.log`) with warnings/errors.

 ## Flags

-The basic syntax for running proXXy is as follows:
+Syntax for running proXXy is as follows:

 ```bash
 usage: proXXy.py [-h] [--validate] [--update] [--version]
 ```

-1. `-v, --validate`: Use this flag to enable proxy validation.
-The scraper will attempt to validate the scraped proxies by checking their accessibility.
-Allow the program to complete the checking of HTTP & HTTPS proxies, then check the updated text files located in the `output/` directory!
-(Please allow for up to 10 minutes for proxies to validate, depending on your hardware.)
+1. `-v, --validate`: This flag enables proxy validation.
+The scraper will look to validate the scraped proxies by checking their accessibility.

 2. `-u, --update`: This flag updates the project.
 Cannot be used in conjunction with any other flag.